It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - This was the bane of J. Michael Straczynski's TV show endeavours, and the reason for the death of Crusade before it got a chance to mature and Jeremiah being cancelled after two seasons.

 - Chevy Chase gained a certain amount of notoriety both among fans and his coworkers for being outspoken regarding what he thought was the poor quality of Community, and for feuding with series creator Dan Harmon behind the scenes over it.
 He ended up quitting the show in November 2012 with only two episodes left of the shortened fourth season to film.
+However, while he was vocal about what he thought was the poor quality of the show, he was willing to return to film a brief cameo appearance in Season 5, indicating that the feud between himself and Harmon has largely been resolved or was overstated.

 - An occasional occurrence in Professional Wrestling, sometimes with mixed results.